Skip to main content

 Reviewed by Gaël Thirion on

-A strong landscape gardener letter is built on proof, not polite filler.
-These examples help you show plant knowledge, outdoor stamina, and the site habits employers actually notice.
+A strong landscape gardener cover letter should focus on real evidence, not polite filler.
+The following examples show how to demonstrate plant knowledge, outdoor stamina, and on-site habits that hiring managers truly value.

 Example of a landscape gardener cover letter for a gardening position